Whatsapp Icon

 Immunotherapy

 Immunotherapy has come to the forefront in the fight against gastric cancer.
 This form of treatment helps the body's immune system better identify and attack cancer cells.
-Drugs such as pembrolizumab (Keytruda) and nivolumab (Opdivo) have shown promising results, especially for patients with advanced gastric cancer that expresses PD-L1, a protein that helps cancer cells evade immune detection.
+Drugs such as pembrolizumab (Keytruda) and nivolumab (Opdivo) have shown promising results, especially for patients with advanced gastric cancer that express PD-L1, a protein that helps cancer cells evade immune detection.

 Targeted Therapy

-Targeted therapy focuses on specific molecules and signaling pathways to disrupt cancer growth and spread.
+Targeted therapy focuses on specific molecules and signalling pathways to disrupt cancer growth and spread.
 For gastric cancer, treatments targeting the HER2 protein, such as trastuzumab (Herceptin), and other agents targeting angiogenesis (blood vessel formation) and cell proliferation pathways are gaining traction.
 These therapies offer a more precise approach, potentially leading to fewer side effects compared to traditional chemotherapies.

 Personalized Medicine

 The exploration of personalized medicine, where treatment is tailored according to the genetic makeup of an individual's cancer, is advancing rapidly.
-Molecular profiling of gastric cancer can identify unique genetic mutations present in a tumor, allowing for targeted treatments that are more effective and less toxic.
+Molecular profiling of gastric cancer can identify unique genetic mutations present in a tumour, allowing for targeted treatments that are more effective and less toxic.
 This approach is still in its early stages but represents a significant leap forward in how we treat gastric cancer.

 Minimally Invasive Surgery